AES-Outreach/Fall-2023-Coop-Interviews/README.md

 ### Goal 2

 Ask the user if the next card will be Red or Black.
-You can use any input element for this, ex input, buttons, dropdown
+You can use any input element for this, ex text input, buttons, dropdown

+### Goal 3

 Once they input their answer, draw a card from your deck using the API (as seen below) and check if they are correct or incorrect: